caseybreen/censocdev/codebase/README.md

+## CenSoc Codebase

+The code in these each subdirectory contains the source code to create CenSoc datasets and accompanying documentation.

 - `01_create_bunmd_v2` — construct the BUNMD
 - `02_create_censoc_v2_1`— create both the CenSoc-DMF and CenSoc-Numident files
 - `03_create_demo_files_v2_1`— create the CenSoc-DMF and CenSoc-Numident demo files